phetdam/market_research/README.md

 Shared general purpose code.
 Below is a list of modules and a brief description of what they do:

  * __data_transform:__ Contains functions for performing transformations on data in a pandas DataFrame, for example taking the natural log of values in a column while ignoring values that are NaN values or outside of the natural log function's domain.
- * __fast_plot:__ Simple and flexible Wrapper around matplotlib.plot().
+ * __fast_plot:__ Simple and flexible wrapper around matplotlib.plot().
 Motivated by a need to quickly graph time series or two-dimensional data while also having a few customization options available.

 ### options